11th Expeditionary Combat Aviation Brigade: Inactivation and reactivation

 Prior to inactivation, the 2nd Squadron, 6th Cavalry deployed to Afghanistan as part of Operation Enduring Freedom (OEF) VI in March 2005 until March 2006.
 The squadron deployed with their AH-64D Longbow Apaches and formed the headquarters of Task Force Sabre at Bagram Airfield.
 Charlie Troop was attached to Task Force Storm in Kandahar.
 This was the first deployment of AH-64Ds to Afghanistan.
 2–6 Cav was awarded the Meritorious Unit Commendation (MUC) for their actions while deployed.

 The 11th Aviation Group's Casing of the Colors ceremony took place in Germany on 9 June 2005 followed by an official inactivation date of 15 August 2005.
 At the time it consisted of two attack helicopter battalions, service support units, and a headquarters, and was part of the V Corps.

 The unit was reactivated in the United States Army Reserve as the 11th Theater Aviation Command on 16 September 2007 with a colors ceremony at Fort Knox, Kentucky.
 The presiding officer was Lieutenant General Jack Stultz, Commanding General, United States Army Reserve while the former Commanding General of the 11th Theater Aviation Command was Brigadier General Matthew C. Matia.
 In October 2009, Brig.
 Gen. Peter T. Quinn assumed command of the 11th Aviation Command.

 On 16 September 2016, the lineage of the 11th Theater Aviation Command was transferred and re-designated to the 11th Expeditionary Combat Aviation Brigade, while the command was re-designated as the Army Reserve Aviation Command.

+Organization 2024

-The unit consists of:
+As of 2024 the brigade consists of: